vOptSolver/vOptLib/UKP/repeatedCosts.md

 This series proposes two subclasses of instances namely 1B-C and 1B-D in [1], where the costs are repeated several times in consecutive items for both objectives.

-This kind of instances have been proposed in the following paper.
+This kind of instances have been proposed in [1]:

 > [1] Fabien Degoutin and Xavier Gandibleux.
  Un retour d'expérience sur la résolution de problèmes combinatoires bi-objectifs.